One of the very best road trips we ever took was the Miami to Key West drive along the stunning Florida Keys.

 There is also a pretty unique hotel whose home is in Key Largo known as the Jules Undersea Lodge.
 This is a pretty epic place to stay.
 It is Florida’s only underwater hotel.
 To stay at this hotel there is a catch, you need to dive to access the hotel.
 Staying here would truly be a once in a lifetime experience and a talking point among friends.

-Driving from the Everglades to Key Largo
+Getting from the Everglades to Key Largo

 Key Largo is the easiest place to access in the Florida Keys as it is the closest place to Miami.